CCurl/cccForth/README.md

 - All CODE addresses are offsets into the CODE space, not absolute addresses.
 - HERE and LAST are also offsets into the CODE space, not absolute addresses.
 - The VARIABLE space is separated from the CODE space, and can be larger than 64kb.
-- VHERE is a 32-bit absolute address to the first available byte in VARIABLE.
+- VHERE is a 32-bit offset to the first available byte in he VARIABLE space.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.
 - There are 10 temporary variables (r0..r9) that can be allocated/destroyed.